Vuillecard/Vuillecard/README.md

 [![](https://img.shields.io/badge/-📧%20pivuil@gmail.com-000)](mailto:pivuil@gmail.com)

 👤 I am a computational engineer freshly graduate from EPFL, Switzerland.

-🧠 I am interested in Deep Learning more specifically self-supervised and representation learning.
+🧑‍🎓 Bachlor in mathematics and master in computational science 🧠 I am interested in Deep Learning and Optimization algorithms with application in Computer vision.
 💥 Looking to work on amazing project to improve the world.

 🔎 Find a non exhaustive list of skills and project.